red-hat-data-services/NeMo-Guardrails/docs/getting-started/installation-guide.md

 ### Additional Dependencies

-The NeMo Guardrails Library uses [annoy](https://github.com/spotify/annoy), which is a C++ library with Python bindings.
+The NeMo Guardrails library uses [annoy](https://github.com/spotify/annoy), which is a C++ library with Python bindings.
 To install it, you need to have a valid C++ runtime on your computer.
 Most systems already have installed a C++ runtime.
 If the **annoy** installation fails due to a missing C++ runtime, you can install a C++ runtime as follows:

 #### Installing a C++ runtime on Linux, Mac, or Unix-based OS